 Meiringen-Unterbach air base

-Meiringen did not become an official military air base until after World War II.
+Meiringen did not become an official military air base until after World War Two.
 In the 1950s the Vampire operated from here following extensions to the runway and construction of the original cavern aircraft shelters.
 From 1958 until 1994 the Hunter operated from here for an amazing 35 years of continuous service.

 In 1998 Meiringen started to be redeveloped with extensions to the famous underground hangars that are used to house its aircraft.
 The work was completed in 2003.
 The caverns needed to be adapted to house the new F/A-18s.
 The internal layout of the caverns remains highly classified.
 Further construction to its infrastructure started in 1999 under 'Project Luce' ('Light').
 Following the closure of Dubendorf, Meiringen was selected for upgrading.
 The F/A-18s of FlSt 11 (Tiger Squadron) at Dubendorf were to be relocated, Meiringen was designated the wartime and training airfield and FlSt 11 moved here permanently in early 2006.